 The problem with eyewitness testimony is that while we constantly rely on information stored in our memories, our memories are actually terrible records of what really occurred.
 Most people understand that our emotions can play a role in remembering an event and that few people can remember everything they see, but the problems go far beyond these issues.
 In fact, it is incredibly easy for people to make up new memories, which is precisely what Dr. Elizabeth Loftus has studied and something she has noticed affecting criminal trials —which is why her research is so interesting to attorneys.

-Dr. Loftus first noticed that people could be susceptible to memory alteration when she noticed that leading questions could modify someone’s recollection of an event.For example, if a witness to a car accident is asked “did you notice the broken headlight?” they will be much more likely to say they saw a broken headlight because they were led to believe there was, indeed, a broken headlight in the car, which they may not have recalled originally.
+Dr. Loftus first noticed that people could be susceptible to memory alteration when she noticed that leading questions could modify someone’s recollection of an event.For example, if an eyewitness of a car accident is asked, “did you notice the broken headlight?” they will be much more likely to testify they saw a broken headlight than they would if they were asked, “were the headlights of the car working?”
+The leading nature of the first question causes witnesses to believe there was, indeed, a broken headlight in the car, which they may not have recalled originally.